riyo264/AwaasAI/README.md

 ### The Solution

-**Awaas AI** turns a passive house into an **attentive companion**. built around a customer-first approach, where every decision starts with understanding the people living in the home.
+**Awaas AI** turns a passive house into an **attentive companion** — an Alexa-native ambient intelligence experience built on the **customer obsession** principle, where every decision starts with understanding the people living in the home.
 It fuses three streams of understanding into one decision-making brain:

 | It understands… | …by | …so it can |
 |---|---|---|